mongodb-labs/drivers-atlas-testing/docs/source/spec-test-format.rst

   executor to retrieve errors and failures that occur during these operations.

-  The scenario MAY use ``storeEventsAsEntities`` operation argument when defining MongoClients to record events published during maintenance and store these events as Evergreen artifacts.
+  The scenario MAY use ``storeEventsAsEntities`` operation argument when defining MongoClients to record CMAP events published during maintenance.
+  The entity name for ``storeEventsAsEntities`` argument MUST be ``events``.
+  If this option is used, ``astrolabe`` will retrieve the collected events and store them as an Evergreen build artifact.

 .. note:: A previous version of this document specified a top-level ``uriOptions`` for specifying URI options for the MongoClient under test.